What are hacked USB cables?

 - Conduct TSCM inspections which include your Wi-Fi.
 In addition to finding killer cables, inspections find other rogue devices as well.

-If you have any questions, or would like to schedule a TSCM information security audits for your office or home, just let me know.
+If you have any questions, or would like to schedule a TSCM information security audits for your office or home, just let us know.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.